 Moreover, while it’s largely self-enforced, we are far from candid at work.
 For instance, employees partaking in a corporate team building activity may avoid debating politics or religion even if such beliefs are a fundamental part of their mental frameworks.
 Ironically, there are much better examples of how we censor ourselves at the workplace related to identity politics which I do not feel comfortable discussing in this post.
 While we may censor ourselves to some degree in all places, I think it’s safe to assume people tend to do so more at work than in their personal lives.

 An important question emerges: at what point does a distorted data point become less valuable than no data point at all?
 Well, if you read this post and assume I write this way on my own time, that would be very misleading.
 I write nursery rhymes.

 Despite the benefits of corporate team building, employees must additionally get to know each other outside of the workplace if they are to do so more earnestly.
 HR departments might be averse to this sentiment as it poses a challenge operationally untouchable to them, but this message isn’t intended for them.
-Rather, this message is intended for employees people.
+Rather, this message is intended for

 At the end of the day, it seems the difference between a huddle room and a conference room is really just the furniture and decorations.
 But we are so much more than that.
-As my summer internship program winds down, I’m going to make an effort to get to know the other interns and Net@Work employees outside of work.
+As my summer internship program winds down, I’m going to make an effort to get to know the other interns and Net at Work employees outside of work.
 They are great people and I want to lessen my own misconstructions of their lives.
 Perhaps then I will learn how naive it was for me to refer to them by their positions in this post.